mhzawadi/docker-picocms/README.md

 The endpoints are `/php_status` and `/php_ping`

-- allow-php-status-ip: this is an IP addres that can see the status page
+- allow_php_status_ip: this is an IP addres that can see the status page
-- allow-php-ping-ip: this is an IP addres that can see the ping/pong page
+- allow_php_ping_ip: this is an IP addres that can see the ping/pong page
-- php-ping-text: the text that should be returned by the ping page
+- php_ping_text: the text that should be returned by the ping page

 ```bash
 docker run --name picocms \